akeneo/pim-docs/cookbook/catalog/product/create.rst

     // create a product with a sku (default identifier attribute) and no family
     $product = $productBuilder->createProduct($identifier);

-    // create a product without identifier and family
+    // create a product without identifier or family
     $product = $productBuilder->createProduct();